Frequently Asked Questions

 What do the symbols in front of the names mean?

 Each name is preceded (on the West Wall) or followed (on the East Wall) by a symbol designating status.
-The diamond symbol denotes that the service member’s death was confirmed; the cross symbol denotes the person was missing at the end of the war and remains missing and unaccounted for.
-The diamond symbol is superimposed over the cross when a service member’s remains are returned or otherwise accounted for; and a circle — as a symbol of life — would be inscribed around the cross should a serviceman ever return alive.
+The diamond symbol denotes that the service member is known dead or presumed dead; the cross symbol or plus symbol denotes that the service member was missing or prisoner status when The Wall was built in 1982 and remains unaccounted for today.
+The diamond symbol is superimposed over the cross or plus when a service member is repatriated; and a circle — as a symbol of life — would be inscribed around the cross should a serviceman ever return alive.
 Since the names of those persons who are still alive were there from clerical error, it would not be historically accurate or true to the system of status designations for a circle to be inscribed there, as they were never truly missing in action.
 On the occasion that a person has been found to be alive, there is no way to “erase” the name from The Wall, but the name has been removed from the Directory of Names, which is why you may be able to find a name on The Wall which does not appear in the Directory.

 How do I volunteer for washing The Wall?